microsoft/pxt/docs/packages/getting-started.md

 Click on **Gear** -> **Extensions**.
 Select your package from the list.
 It should have a **Local** label next on it.

-As you're making changes, you can use two browser windows and reload the "test" project (using browser reload button).
+As you're making changes, you can use two browser windows or tabs.
+You might need to use the browser reload button to refresh blocks in your test project.

 ## Step 5: Publishing your package